vibhavk03/computer-vision-coms4732-hw1/README.md

 This project implements automatic color image reconstruction for Prokudin–Gorskii glass plate photographs.
 Each input image consists of three vertically stacked grayscale exposures corresponding to the Blue, Green, and Red channels.
 The goal is to align these channels and produce a high-quality color image.

+This project can also be accessed at my GitHub repository: https://github.com/vibhavk03/computer-vision-coms4732-hw1

 ### 📋 Project Parts

 - **Part 1:** Single-scale L2 (SSD) alignment on low-resolution JPEG images